Botspot/Pi-Power-Tools/README.md

 First, the Console will appear and display the boot text like this:
 ![boot console](https://i.ibb.co/PNnbW7K/console.png)

-> Under certain circumstances, Vdesktop will ask permission to change a UUID or a machine-id.
-This rarely corrupts anything, so typing `y` is
-> usually appropriate.

 After the boot process has completed, and if "Boot to Desktop" is enabled in [Settings](#settings), a window similar to VNC will open and display the desktop.
 ![xephyr](https://i.ibb.co/j4snZ8z/xephyr.png)

 > It is a [known issue](https://github.com/Botspot/vdesktop/issues/3) that the browser crashes with the `Aw, Snap!` error.

 ## View
-Mounts the selected device to `/media/pi/pi-power-tools`.
+Mounts the selected device/img to `/media/pi/pi-power-tools`.
 ![view dialog](https://i.ibb.co/RgbKJff/view-files.png)
-When you close the `Viewing /dev/sdX`, the selected device will be unmounted (ejected).
+When you close the `Viewing /dev/sdX` dialog window, the selected device will be unmounted (ejected).

 ## Edit
 Lets you edit the partitions of the selected device using `gparted`.